georgecast12/ProjectX2/README.md

 ## Goals
 ### Have a website where you can check, update inventory remotely with drone.
 ### Send information from drone to database.
-### Use computer vision to read and send data back to database.
+### Use node packages to decode, read and send data back to database.

 ## Technologies

+- HTML/CSS
+- Bootstrap
 - Mysql
 - Tensor Flow (?)
 - QR reader, module
-- Python
 - DJI Tello Drone
 - DJI SDK
 - Socket io
-- Raspberry Pi
+- Node